E-vyatar/OOP-project/docs/Code_of_Conduct.md

 #### What are the consequences if a participant in the group does not keep the agreements?

-If an agreement is broken, that person should bring cookies or another form of food that the others will generally enjoy (should also include a vegan option).
-Other forms of punishment may include but are not limited to:
+If an agreement is broken, depending on the case (based upon whether they have a good excuse and/or how many problems it caused), consequences will be decided by the others on the team.
+An option can be that that person should bring cookies or another form of food that the others will generally enjoy (should also include a vegan option).

-- Public execution
+In other cases, when person A's work had to be done by person B, person A has to do additional work to compensate for the fact that person B had to do their work (and person B has to done less then).
-- Temporary Minecraft server ban
+If and only if people break agreements multiple times and don't improve their behaviour after this having been voiced in meetings, we'll address the issue with the TA.

 ### **Success factors:**